 In late summer 2006, the Commodity Credit Corporation made several changes in the operation of the cotton loan program.
+For the 2009 through 2012 crops, CCC amended the applicable regulations to reflect, among other things, storage credit rate changes required by the 2008 Farm Bill.

-- Cotton that is under loan to CCC may be transferred from one approved warehouse to another; - CCC created maximum monthly storage-credits as follows: - The lower of - the warehouses' 2005 tariff rate; or - \$4.37 per bale for Arizona and California; or - \$2.66 per bale for all other States where cotton is stored. - Producers will be responsible for unpaid warehouse compression charges on forfeiture.
+- Cotton that is under loan to CCC may be transferred from one approved warehouse to another; - CCC created maximum monthly storage-credits.
+The following cotton storage rates reflect the changes required by the 2008 Farm Bill: - The lower of - the warehouses' 2005 tariff rate; or - For Arizona and California, \$3.933 per bale for the remainder of 2009 through 2011 and \$3.496 per bale for 2012; or - For all other States where cotton is stored, \$2.394 per bale for the remainder of 2009 through 2011 and \$2.128 per bale for 2012. - Producers will be responsible for unpaid warehouse compression charges on forfeiture.